openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

    or :ref:`Add a Link to a File`.

 * Review the staff biographies and other information on the course summary page and make needed updates.
-See :ref:`The Course Summary Page`.
+See :ref:`The Course About Page`.

 * Create initial posts for discussion topics and an "introduce yourself" post.
 See :ref:`Discussions`.